zoontek/react-native-bootsplash/README.md

   @Override
   protected void onCreate(Bundle savedInstanceState) {
-    RNBootSplash.init(this, R.style.AppTheme); // <- display the generated bootsplash.xml drawable over our MainActivity
     super.onCreate(savedInstanceState);
+    RNBootSplash.init(R.drawable.bootsplash, MainActivity.this); // <- display the generated bootsplash.xml drawable over our MainActivity
   }
 ```

+As Android will not create our main activity before launching the app, we need to display a different activity at start, then switch to our main one.

 2. Edit the `android/app/src/main/res/values/styles.xml` file: